 A dissertation manuscript submitted for preliminary examination has not usually been revised by a professional language reviser.
 After the preliminary examination, the doctoral candidate must have the language of the dissertation revised to a publishable standard.
 The Faculty supports the language revision of doctoral theses written in a foreign language, but typically the language revision is done to the final version of the manuscript before the final thesis is printed.
 Thus the preliminary examiners need not revise the language of the dissertation, but may comment on the language from the perspective of the dissertation’s scholarly value in such key areas as incorrect specialist terminology, translation errors or structural issues that hinder understanding.

 A doctoral dissertation may also be a compilation of several (between three and five, depending on their scope) separate scholarly publications or manuscripts accepted for publication and of a summarising report on them.
-The dissertation may also include one article manuscript that has not yet been accepted for publication.
 The summarising report must introduce the topic, present the objectives and methods of the publications and evaluate the significance and applicability of the published results at the time of publication of the summarising report.
 The length of the summarizing report should be 30–60 pages (about 60,000–120,000 characters).
 Articles not yet accepted for publication may also be included in the dissertation.
 The number of articles required shall depend on their a) scope, b) scientific quality and significance and c) publishing forum as well as d) the author’s independent contribution.